The Great Minnesota Get-together

 Add all ingredients except the ginger ale to a shaker.
 “Mime” shake (without ice to build up a nice foamy emulsion).
 Add ice, shake thoroughly and strain into glass with fresh ice.
 Top with seltzer.

-Technically, a Fizz isn’t supposed to be served with ice, but I am actually glad I kept it in the recipe.
+Technically, a Fizz isn’t supposed to be served with ice, but we are actually glad we kept it in the recipe.
 As my ice melted, the drink mellowed, so don’t be afraid to really shake this one.
 You aren’t likely to dilute the flavor.
-My version calls for ginger syrup which you can make yourself, but you can use simple syrup and top with your favorite ginger beer (but why would you?).
+Our version calls for ginger syrup which you can make yourself, but you can use simple syrup and top with your favorite ginger beer (but why would you?).
 The result is a potent, spicy highball that is silky smooth (despite the fizz), and has a bitter/sour edge with just the right amount of sweetness to balance it out.
 The egg white gives it a wonderful texture and the foam is obviously scented with aromatics.
-I was actually surprised how good this is.
-The ginger gives some backbone to the cinnamon aroma and I am sure the gin is doing a little magic too.
-It’s not something I want to drink regularly, but I’m glad I finally made it.
-It’s like the first time I tried maple syrup glazed Big Fat Bacon at the Fair.
+We were actually surprised how good this is.
+The ginger gives some backbone to the cinnamon aroma and the gin is doing a little magic too.
+It’s not something we want to drink regularly, but glad we finally made it.
+It’s like the first time we tried maple syrup glazed Big Fat Bacon at the Fair.
 At first it sounds disgusting, but once you are eating (and enjoying) it, it makes perfect sense.